-Yesterday I was walking in the beautiful Cretan sunshine wearing summer flowy dresses and sipping on cocktails; today I’m sitting in an oversized jumper, sweatpants, tackling a mountain of admin and working out if it would be okay to eat the unwrapped chocolate I left on my desk before I left a week ago, cat-fur and all.
+Yesterday I was walking in the beautiful Cretan sunshine wearing summer flowy dresses and sipping on cocktails; today I’m sitting in an oversized jumper, sweatpants, tackling a mountain of admin and working out if it would be okay to eat the unwrapped chocolate I left on my desk before I left a week ago, cat-fur and all. (the answer is yes, always yes to chocolate self-love and all that!)

 It’s pretty clear that the post-holiday blues are slowing taking control of my body, although that could just be the fact we got home around 3.30am and my body woke up on Greece time – meaning I had a wonderful 4 hours sleep before starting work and being welcomed by over 250 emails.